vitest-dev/vitest/docs/guide/browser.md

 })
 ```

-If you did not use Vite before, make sure you have your framework's plugin installed and specified in the config.
+If you have not used Vite before, make sure you have your framework's plugin installed and specified in the config.
 Some frameworks might require extra configuration to work - check their Vite related documentation to be sure.

 ::: code-group
 ```ts [vue]